sane/sane/index.md

 * `--docker` is needed if you want to run the commands using fig.

-`.sane-cli`: Is a file in your root folder that contains all default parameters, so you can have `docker` set as default and don't have to run it manually with each command.
+`.sane-cli`: A file located in your root folder that contains all default parameters so you can have `docker` set as default and don't have to run it manually with each command.

 ##Deployment